chrtannus/cyrest-best-practices-sample/README.md

 ### Recommended Resource Path Structure

+Choosing paths for your resources is not trivial task.
+Below, is a description of this App's resources and their paths.

 The main resource in this app, defined in the ```ClassroomResource``` interface, is located on the path ```/cyrestbestpractices/v1/classroom/```.
 This resource will be registered as a root resource in CyREST and will be available at ```http://localhost:1234/cyrestbestpractices/v1/classroom/```.
 All of it's subresources will be visible as children of this path (for example, ```teacher``` will be registered with the path ```http://localhost:1234/cyrestbestpractices/v1/classroom/teacher```).

+These paths above were chosen according to the following best practices:

 #### Path Uniqueness